Mesuva/concrete5-quick-start-guide-v9/creating-and-editing-pages/deleting-restoring-pages-and-versioning.md

 ## Restoring Pages

-Pages that are deleted in concrete5 are not deleted completely - they are moved to a 'Trash' section within the sitemap, from where you can restore them if necessary.
+Pages that are deleted in Concrete CMS are not deleted completely - they are moved to a 'Trash' section within the sitemap, from where you can restore them if necessary.

 To view the Trash: